theJayTea/WritingTools/README.md

 ## 🚀 What is Writing Tools?

-Writing Tools is an Apple Intelligence-inspired application for Windows that supercharges your writing with AI LLMs.
+Writing Tools is an Apple Intelligence-inspired application for Windows, Linux, and macOS (alpha) that supercharges your writing with AI LLMs.
 It lets you fix up grammar and more with one hotkey press, system-wide.
 It's currently the world's most intelligent system-wide grammar assistant.

 ### 🌟 Why Choose Writing Tools?